 37-year-old female presented with progressive dyspnoea on exertion since past 5-6 months and was diagnosed with aortic root dilatation and severe aortic regurgitation, severe tricuspid regurgitation and severe pulmonary hypertension on echocardiography.
 She was known case of Marfan's syndrome with mild kyphoscoliosis and hypermobile joints since the past 20 years and had mild obstruction on pulmonary function tests.
-Chest X-Ray was suggestive of left pulmonary interstitial involvement as a consequence of the spine deformity.
 Pre-operative pulmonary optimization with bronchodilators was done.
 Hemodynamic optimisation was done using beta blockers and ACE inhibitors.
-Anaesthesia management included positioning and adequate padding of pressure points.
-Intubation was done in a deep plane of anaesthesia followed by neuromuscular relaxation using Inj.
-Rocuronium 1.2 mg/kg.
-Gentle video - laryngoscopy with cervical spine stability was done after monitoring train of four count 0 on NMT monitor.
-Modified Bentall procedure was performed using St. Judes Aortic valved conduit no. 27 and coronary buttons were preserved by sparing a rim of aorta around the annulus.
+Anaesthesia management included ramp positioning and adequate padding of pressure points.
+Intubation was done in deep plane of anaesthesia with gentle video - laryngoscopy with cervical spine stability.
+Modified Bentall procedure was performed using St. Jude's Aortic valved conduit no. 27 and coronary buttons were preserved by sparing a rim of aorta around the annulus.
 During the procedure, the native aortic valve was noted to be floppy with 6 x 6.5 cm dilatation of ascending aorta and transition zone at the ascending aorta and arch junction.
-Intraoperative hemodynamic remained stable and patient could be weaned off cardiopulmonary bypass with minimal inotropic supports using Inj.
+Intraoperative haemodynamics remained stable and patient could be weaned off cardiopulmonary bypass with minimal inotropic supports using Inj.
 Adrenaline 0.05 mcg/kg/min and Inj.
 Nitroglycerine 1mg/ml @2ml/hour.
 Postoperative course was uneventful and gradual weaning from ventilatory support was done over 24 hours.
 After 3 days of ICU stay and follow-up in ward, patient was discharged home on postoperative day 9.